Dr Ossi Riekkinen

 One of the major challenges when it comes to diagnosis is the pathway from primary care to the larger hospitals

-“A just-published article in Osteoporosis International shows that if we use such devices in primary healthcare, we can diagnose about 70 per cent of patients to be either healthy or osteoporotic – only 30 per cent really need a DXA scan.”
+“An article in Osteoporosis International shows that using such devices in primary healthcare, we can diagnose about 70% of patients to be either healthy or osteoporotic – only 30% really need a DXA scan.”

 “There is a saying: Cancer may kill you but osteoporosis may take your life.

-“In EU as a whole, the annual cost from bone fractures is about €40 billion.
-But the real cost is the human cost.
+“In EU as a whole, the annual cost from bone fractures cost the EU about €40 billion per annum.
 It is so important to be able to diagnose osteoporosis early and prevent as many fractures as possible.”